 \subsection{Constraints from the observed shadow of M87* and Sgr A*}

-Even though astrophysical black holes rotate and the shape of the shadow is controlled by the rotation parameter, one can still use the circular shadow of a static and spherically symmetric black hole (without rotation) to make a preliminary, qualitative estimate of the black hole parameters.
-In addition, one recalls that the observed shadows for M87$^{*}$ and Sgr A$^{*}$ are reported to be close to being circular, with any deviation from circularity being small.
+Even though astrophysical black holes rotate and the shape of the shadow is also controlled by the rotation parameter, one can still use the simple circular shadow of a static and spherically symmetric black hole (without rotation) to make a preliminary, qualitative estimate of the black hole parameters.
+In addition, one recalls that the observed shadows for M87$^{*}$ and Sgr A$^{*}$ are reported to be quite close to being circular, with any deviation from circularity being small.
 This motivates us to identify and check possible observational traces of our regular black hole in the supermassive compact objects in M87$^*$ and Sgr A$^*$.
 We will use freely available EHT results in order to arrive at our estimates.

 In this section, we have estimated the metric parameter $b_{0}$ for different $m^{2}$ values using the shadows observed by EHT.
-It is important to keep in mind that our theoretical angular diameter is based on the black hole parameters $b_{0}$, $m^{2}$, and the black hole to observer's distance, $r_{0}$.
-Therefore, to estimate the other parameter $b_0$ from the observed angular diameter data, one requires an independent measurement of the distance $(r_0)$ and a hand-picked value of $m^2$.
+It is important to keep in mind that the theoretically obtained angular diameter depends on the black hole parameters $b_{0}$, $m^{2}$, and the black hole to observer's distance, $r_{0}$.
+Thus, to estimate the parameter $b_0$ from the observed angular diameter data, one requires an independent measurement of the distance $(r_0)$ and a hand-picked value of $m^2$.

 In the 2019 EHT reports, the observed angular diameter of black hole M87$^{*}$ at the centre of the galaxy M87 is $\Phi=(42\pm 3)\mu as$ \cite{Akiyama1, Akiyama2, Akiyama3, Akiyama4, Akiyama5, Akiyama6}.
 Recently, the original EHT data was more thoroughly analysed in \cite{Medeiros}, and they obtained $\Phi=41.5\pm 0.6\mu as$.
 We estimate our metric parameters using both results.
 According to {\em stellar population measurement}, M87$^*$ is located at a distance of $r_0=(16.8\pm 0.8) Mpc$ \cite{Blakeslee,Bird, Cantiello}.
 However, the error bar of the distance measurements has been disregarded for our purposes.
-Therefore, the following are possible ways to describe the theoretical angular diameter of M87$^*$ provided it is modeled by our regular spacetime geometry:
+Using earlier formulae, the following expression provides the theoretical angular diameter of the shadow of M87$^*$ provided it is modeled by our regular spacetime geometry: